 Forty-five minutes after kayakers rescued Jamie Racklyeft from the rip current that almost killed him in 2012, a 16-year-old lost his life in that same current in Lake Michigan.
-Just this year, during Memorial Day weekend, another 16-year-old boy drowned in Oxford’s Clear Lake.
+In 2018, during Memorial Day weekend, another 16-year-old boy drowned in Oxford’s Clear Lake.
 And, unfortunately, thousands of other children will lose their lives the same way.

-In fact, 19 kids will fatally drown each week this year.
-Of those drownings, 70 percent will happen between May and August.
-And, according to a new report, these drownings are more likely to take place in open water than in a pool.
+In fact, 19 kids fatally drown each week.
+Of those drownings, 70 percent happen between May and August.
+And, according a 2018 report, these drownings are more likely to take place in open water than in a pool.

-That report, released by Safe Kids Worldwide, found open-water drownings are on the rise for youth ages 0-19 while pool drownings have decreased.
+That report, released by Safe Kids Worldwide, found open-water drowning is on the rise for youth ages 0-19 while pool drownings have decreased.
 The numbers were highest among teens ages 15-19, with 80 percent of those victims being male.